yasenstar/yi/README.md

 Please clone to local then you can view the website for elements/views in Browser via [index.html](./archi_model_Yi/index.html).

+You can browse directly from the github page here: https://yasenstar.github.io/yi/archi_model_Yi/index.html

 Keep adding more detail.

 ## Model "YI" in Ontology using Protege